-Interested in applying?
+Interested in applying to Drop Your Thesis!
+2021?
 You should then follow the following steps:

 - Identify and speak to the endorsing professor or academic supervisor who should preferably be your thesis or project supervisor.